Kayli/logspub/psychology/psychology.md

     - denial
     - unproductive self-rumination
     - aggressive defences that block positive resolutions
-  - genetically defined instincts based on what appears socially acceptable, not on what is right or true
+  - genetically defined instincts based on what appears socially acceptable
+    - but not on what is right or true
-    - fear of disapproval
+    - may lead to fear of disapproval
   - healthy shame
     - appears when we're acting out of integrity with ourselves
     - when violating our own or someone else's boundaries